kendaljacobus/kendaljacobus/README.md

  My name is Kendal Jacobus.
-I am a junior student at Lehigh University studying both biology and journalism.
+I am a creative, technical and personable student looking to apply my unique skillset to a pharmaceutical or medical device company that I can immediately impact while continue learning in my fields of interest.

 # Studies #
 At Lehigh, I am pursuing dual majors in biology and journalism.